ljbade/wolf4sdl/README-dc.txt

 --hard
 --tedlevel <level>
 --res <width> <height> (default 320x200)
+--resf <width> <height>
+--bits <screen_bits> (default 8)
+--dblbuf
+--extravbls <vbls>
 --samplerate <rate> (default 11025)
 --audiobuffer <size> (default 4096)

 Notes:
-- The --res parameter will also except '640 400' but will slow rendering down greatly.
+- The --res argument will also except '640 400' but will slow rendering down greatly.
+The width must be a multiple of 320 and the height must be a multiple of 200 or 240.
+- The --resf argument will force the passed screen resolution but may result in graphic corruption.
 - The default samplerate is 11025 to keep the extra SOD missions from running out of memory.
 Wolfenstein 3D and the original SOD mission will happily run with the samplerate set to 22050.
+- The --dblbuf argument works but slows speed down by about 10 frames.

 Compiling:
 This port was developed under Code::Blocks 8.02 with the DC Dev ISO R4